 The award of a subvention imposes the following obligations on the publisher:

 - The printed work must contain, in a place considered appropriate by author and publisher, a statement that its publication was aided by the Hull Memorial Publication Fund of Cornell University.

-- Ordinarily (but see exception below), the subvention shall be regarded as an interest-free loan to be repaid to the Hull Fund in the form, firstly, of a royalty of 10% of the published price on all copies sold, or 5% of the cash received in cases where the discount is 50% or more, after such combined sales have totaled 500 copies; and secondly, as a 25% share of all subsidiary rights income.
+- Ordinarily (see exceptions above at Committee Policy paragraph #7 and below at The award of subvention paragraph #4), the subvention shall be regarded as an interest-free loan to be repaid to the Hull Fund in the form, firstly, of a royalty of 10% of the published price on all copies sold, or 5% of the cash received in cases where the discount is 50% or more, after such combined sales have totaled 500 copies; and secondly, as a 25% share of all subsidiary rights income.
 In the case of foreign publication, reimbursement must be made in US funds.
 A royalty statement must be submitted at the end of each fiscal year until all copies have been sold, or until the publisher is earlier relieved of this responsibility by the committee.
 When and if the entire amount of the subvention has been returned, the publisher has no further responsibility to the committee.

 - In the case of an author's first published monograph or book-length study, the subvention shall be regarded as an outright grant.
 Thus no work subvented by the Hull Fund, with the exception of an author's first published monograph or book-length study, can earn royalties for the author until the entire amount of the Fund's subvention has been returned under the procedure outlined in (3).
 Subject to this restriction, publisher and author can make any arrangements they wish about royalties.